pvico/RX-Dual-Power/README.md

 ## System configuration

+**TBD**

-In config.h and re-compiling or by programming through the S.Port connector: **TBD**
+Using buttons or by programming through the S.Port connector: